How to set up an Occupational Therapy Private Practice – Step 1

 HOW:

-Please read through the whole blog posts (here and here) before you rush off and start registering for things; there is a lot to consider, which we have tried to outline for you!
+Please read through the whole blog posts (including the next steps) before you rush off and start registering for things; there is a lot to consider, which we have tried to outline for you!

 Take a look online for ’90 day business plans’ – there are a huge range of options.
 Basically you split the next 3 months into Days 1-30, 30-60 and 60-90 with set tasks to achieve within them.
 At LHA we do this regularly!
 It is easy to over estimate what you can achieve in a year, but under estimate what you can achieve in a month.
 We do this when we have new ideas (which can be distracting) and find clarity in working through this process.
 Typical Occupational Therapy – task analysis and breaking things down into manageable steps!